Bro. Berkley Finley

-In addition to workshops, colleges, and universities tours throughout the southeast, the MOT participants end their prep careers with a sizeable scholarship.
-The annual scholarship program recognizes and award MOT outstanding graduating seniors who exhibit noble character, leadership ability, and high scholastic aptitude and achievement.
-The Men of Tomorrow Program is funded by events such as our annual Golf Tournament and the Black and Gold Scholarship Ball, as well as contributions from generous individuals, organizations and companies.
+In addition to workshops, colleges, and university tours throughout the southeast, the MOT participants end their prep careers with a sizeable scholarship.
+The annual scholarship program recognizes and awards MOT outstanding graduating seniors who exhibit noble character, leadership ability, and high scholastic aptitude and achievement.
+The Men of Tomorrow Program is funded by events such as our annual Golf Tournament and the Black and Gold Scholarship Ball, as well as contributions from generous individuals, organizations, and companies.

 Each young man accepted into the organization must meet the qualifications established by the Brotherhood:

 2. GPA (grade point average) 2.3 or higher

 3. Recommendation from counselor, teacher, minister, or chapter brother

 4. Must be of good character